 4. Waste your travel budget dining on Subway and Wendys road trip meals.

-After road tripping with our son for half a year around the US, we’ve figured out the ultimate road trip food list so we can enjoy the journey together feeling nourished and happy.
+After road tripping with a toddler for half a year around the US, we’ve figured out the ultimate road trip food list so we can enjoy the journey together feeling nourished and happy.
 Our list includes road trip food ideas for adults and kids as well as healthy car snacks.

 After the road trip food list, we’ve included non-food items you’ll want to bring and some tips on choosing the best road trip cooler.